sma005/deep-learning-challenge/README.md

 Summary: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
 * A different model using scikit could possibly be used.
 It also offers different solutions that may be able to predict accuracy differently.

+Google Colab was able to import directly to GitHub, so copying it over to my local repository was not necessary.